 A few factors make Cuba an obvious choice as a medical tourism destination for Americans.
 It’s close proximity to the U.S., its advanced system of healthcare and medical research, its highly qualified medical staff and the price factor.
 Americans are already traveling to Cuba understandably out of desperation not willing to wait for drugs such as CimaVax-EGF and Heberprot-P to pass FDA evaluation.
 Other reasons for American travel in search of medical services is the lower cost of testing, surgical procedures and cosmetic surgery.

 There are many reasons why international patients head to Cuba for health treatments.
 One of them is the relatively low cost of services and the removal of wait times.
 According to estimates, Americans can save approximately 60% by opting for treatment in Cuba instead of at home.
 This alone can justify the trip and the costs associated with it.
 Some medical procedures cost tens of thousands of dollars in the U.S. The same treatments will cost much less in Cuba.
 The same is true for wellness and spa facilities.

 Spa facilities are also attracting a lot of interest for tourists in search of rejuvenation in an exotic locale.
 Cuba is blessed with plenty of natural mineral springs and health spas in scenic locations.
-Health spas offering natural spring water treatments can be found places like San Diego de los Baños in Pinar del Río, Acuavida Spa & Talaso in Cayo Coco, the spa of Kurhotel Escambrayis in the Escambray mountains or the thermal waters of the Elguea Spa in Villa Clara.
+Health spas offering natural spring water treatments can be found places like San Diego de Los Baños in Pinar del Río, Acuavida Spa & Talaso in Cayo Coco, the spa of Kurhotel Escambray in the Escambray mountains, or the thermal waters of the Elguea Spa in Villa Clara.